WHO WE ARE AND WHAT WE DO

 PURPOSE

-The Foundation creates and manages endowed funds or awards funds to grow, develop, promote and support amateur rugby activities by making grants to qualified donees.
+The Foundation creates and manages endowed funds or awards funds to grow, develop, promote and support amateur rugby activities by making grants through qualified donees to fund sponsors and for Rugby Canada teams and programs.

 Among its purposes are the following:

-- to foster, encourage and promote the game of rugby among both genders within Canada through grants to qualified donees (as defined by the Canada Customs and Revenue Agency (the “CRA”)) including Rugby Canada and through its own initiatives or sponsorship of rugby initiatives in Canada;
+• to foster, encourage and promote the game of rugby among all genders within Canada through grants to qualified donees (as defined by the Canada Customs and Revenue Agency (the “CRA”)) including Rugby Canada and through its own initiatives or sponsorship of rugby initiatives in Canada;

-- to advance the public’s awareness, appreciation, and understanding of the sport of rugby by such means as from time to time seem expedient to the directors including the staging of tournaments, conferences, educational seminars, workshops, lectures, and lessons and the printed or online dissemination of content as the Board or the Members in general meetings may think desirable for the promotion of the objects and purposes of the Corporation through grants to qualified donees (as defined by the CRA) including Rugby Canada.
+• to advance the public’s awareness, appreciation, and understanding of the sport of rugby by such means as from time to time seem expedient to the directors including support of tournaments, conferences, educational seminars, workshops, lectures, and lessons and the printed or online dissemination of content as the Board or the Members in general meetings may think desirable for the promotion of the objects and purposes of the Corporation through grants to qualified donees (as defined by the CRA) including Rugby Canada.

 MISSION